After leaving FGS, Colin obtained

 Matthew absolutely adored his children and was a fantastic dad.
 He threw himself into fatherhood in every way.
 As the children grew up he took an active part in their school life and hobbies.
 Both Helen and Matthew joined the PTA at the children’s’ school and became very active in helping to organise fetes and fairs, building adventure playgrounds and gardening.
 Helen and Matthew even dressed up as Punch and Judy when the school participated in the local carnival, guess which one Matthew was?
 Later on he became a parent governor and put his expertise in finance to good use.
 When Sam and Amy went to secondary school he would spend endless hours helping them with their homework.

-in football Matthew sacrificed his Sunday mornings driving to all corners of
+interested in football Matthew sacrificed his Sunday mornings driving to all

 He shared his love of music with the kids too.
 When Amy decided to take up the violin he would patiently help her to learn new tunes, in particular the unforgettable Memories from Cats.
 As they got older Sam and Amy would invite him to go to various gigs and festivals.
 They have both downloaded his hundred favourite tunes, so his music will live on.
 He even sent Amy and Charlotte a selection of motivational tunes to keep them going during the final months preparing for their degree show.

 Amy inherited Matthew’s love of painting; he found it a great form of relaxation.
 He beamed with pride when he walked round Amy’s degree show and he wanted to purchase one of her final pieces if no one else bought it.

 they had done so well at university, that Sam was enjoying living and working